And What Exactly is Back Fat?

 Watch this video by Dr. Eric Berg DC.
 In just 8 minutes he’ll explain the 3 problems that contribute to Back Fat, food to avoid, how to eat in general, the importance of stress avoidance and exercise.
 You’ll see that the good doctor has the perfect information and exercises you need in How to Lose Back Fat.

-4 back exercises Dr. Berg recommends to help eliminate back fat:
+4 Great Back Fat Exercises Dr. Berg recommends to help eliminate back fat:

 - Glute Extensions / Plank with Leg Lifts